AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/marketo-measure-dynamics-schema.md

 ---
 unique-page-id: 18874523
-description: Marketo Measure Dynamics Schema - Marketo Measure - Product Documentation
+description: "[!DNL Marketo Measure] Dynamics Schema - [!DNL Marketo Measure] - Product Documentation"
-title: Marketo Measure Dynamics Schema
+title: "[!DNL Marketo Measure] Dynamics Schema"
 exl-id: f8da47b1-d844-4bd2-8125-8689cbb5cc30
 ---
-# Marketo Measure Dynamics Schema {#marketo-measure-dynamics-schema}
+# [!DNL Marketo Measure] Dynamics Schema {#marketo-measure-dynamics-schema}

 >[!NOTE]
 >
->You may see instructions specifying "Marketo Measure" in our documentation, but still see "Bizible" in your CRM.
+>You may see instructions specifying "[!DNL Marketo Measure]" in our documentation, but still see "Bizible" in your CRM.
 We are working to have that updated and the rebranding will be reflected in your CRM soon.

-Below you'll find the required Dynamics schema in order to get started with Marketo Measure.
+Below you'll find the required Dynamics schema in order to get started with [!DNL Marketo Measure].
 All entities and fields are listed, along with the required read and/or write access.

 ## Buyer Touchpoints {#buyer-touchpoints}

-The Buyer Touchpoint is a Marketo Measure custom entity to encapsulate the marketing interactions for Contacts and Leads.
+The Buyer Touchpoint is a [!DNL Marketo Measure] custom entity to encapsulate the marketing interactions for Contacts and Leads.

 ## Buyer Touchpoint Relationships {#buyer-touchpoint-relationships}